-Other lenders such as Prodigy Finance and MPOWER Financing offer loans to international students without the need for a co-signer.
+Federal loans only available for students who are U.S. Citizens or Permanent Residents.
+International J.D. students may apply for private educational loans, however many lenders require a qualified co-signer who is a U.S. Citizen.
+However, other lenders such as Prodigy Finance and MPOWER Financing offer loans to international students without the need for a co-signer.
 These lenders will have varying qualifications, loan terms and loan maximums.
 Students are encouraged to carefully explore all loan options available to them.

 You can find additional information on Private Educational Loans on our Loans page.
 Apply directly with the lender of your choice.
 Once you apply, the lender contacts the Berkeley Law Financial Aid Office to certify the amount you are eligible to borrow.